-During the year ending June 30, 2023, the Organization adopted a policy offering eligible employees a four-week paid sabbatical leave after six years of service.
+The Organization has a policy offering eligible employees a four-week paid sabbatical leave after six years of service.
 Sabbatical benefits do not vest and must be approved by management.
 The amount of accrued sabbatical is an estimate which depends on likelihood of staff reaching a six-year service period and other factors.